Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: Hull Reformulations of Quadratically Constrained GDP

 \begingroup

 \endgroup

 The proposed exact reformulation provides two major advantages over \(\varepsilon\)-approximation approaches.
-First, since it is exact, it yields a tighter continuous relaxation, improving solver performance by delivering stronger lower bounds.
-Additionally, it preserves the quadratic structure of the problem, thereby enhancing computational efficiency and eliminating numerical instabilities associated with the \(\varepsilon\)-approximation.
-This structural preservation enables the use of advancements in Mixed-Integer Quadratically Constrained Programming (MIQCP) solvers when the original problem is quadratically constrained, which is not the case when \(\varepsilon\)-approximation is used, which alters the problem structure.
-Thus, we believe that the exact Hull Reformulation presented herein is preferable for any GDP problems involving quadratic constraints.
+First, because it is exact, it avoids the feasible-region enlargement introduced by the $\varepsilon$-approximation and can therefore strengthen the relaxation and the resulting lower bounds.
+Additionally, it preserves the quadratic structure of the problem, potentially enhancing computational efficiency and eliminating numerical instabilities associated with the \(\varepsilon\)-approximation.
+This structural preservation enables the use of advancements in Mixed-Integer Quadratically Constrained Programming (MIQCP) solvers when the original problem is quadratically constrained, whereas the \(\varepsilon\)-approximation alters the problem structure.

-The proposed reformulation generalizes earlier results for specific quadratic constraints, such as \(y \geq x^2\) \cite{gunlukPerspectiveReformulationApplications2012}, and for second-order cone--representable quadratic functions \cite{bernalneiraConvexMixedIntegerNonlinear2024}, applicable to convex quadratic function, and extends the approach to arbitrary quadratic functions, including non-convex ones.
+However, the key drawback of this approach arises when this reformulation is applied to \emph{convex} quadratic constraints.
+Although the resulting feasible region of the continuous relaxation is identical to that of the standard exact HR and is therefore convex, the inequality

+is not necessarily convex as a function of $(\mathbf{v},y)$.
+As a result, solvers may classify these constraints as non-convex, which can significantly degrade performance compared to formulations that preserve explicit convexity, including the $\varepsilon$-approximation.
+We address this issue in the next section by re-deriving CEHR for the convex quadratic case.

-Additionally, we note that this approach can be further generalized to polynomial constraints of arbitrary degree, enabling the construction of a Hull Reformulation in which the resulting expressions retain the same polynomial degree (Appendix~\ref{app:poly-hull}).
-Alternatively, polynomial constraints can be reformulated into an equivalent problem with quadratic constraints using established techniques \cite{kariaAssessmentTwostepApproach2022}, to which the proposed exact Hull Reformulation for quadratic constraints can be applied.
-Thus, using either strategy, the proposed exact Hull Reformulation approach can be extended to polynomial constraints of any degree.
+Additionally, we note that this approach can be further generalized to polynomial constraints of arbitrary degree, enabling the construction of a HR in which the resulting expressions retain the same polynomial degree (Appendix~\ref{app:poly-hull}).
+Alternatively, polynomial constraints can be reformulated into an equivalent problem with quadratic constraints using established techniques \cite{kariaAssessmentTwostepApproach2022}, to which the proposed GEHR for quadratic constraints can be applied.
+Thus, using either strategy, the proposed GEHR approach can be extended to polynomial constraints of any degree.